JustinHoyt/sdl_ios_guides/docs/Mobile Navigation/Video Streaming/index.md

 #### Best Practices
 * A constant stream of map frames is not necessary to maintain an image on the screen.
 Because of this, we advise that a batch of frames are only sent on map movement or location movement.
 This will keep the application's memory consumption lower.
-* For an ideal user experience, we recommend sending 30 frames per second.
+* For the best user experience, we recommend sending at least 15 frames per second.